 Wait, there’s more?
 There’s always more… Star Realms has gotten popular enough to generate its own set of, shall we say, swag.
 There’s a T-shirt available here, which I own and can attest is a quality T-shirt, in that it… is a T-shirt.
 What more do you want?
-There’s also now a novel titled Rescue Run, available on Amazon.
+There’s also a novel titled Rescue Run, available used on Amazon as I believe it is now out of print.
 I can tell you that part of the action takes place on a Cargo Launch, a card which has been heavily memed in our Facebook group.
 Did the book inspire the meme, or the other way around?
 Read the novel to find out!
 Maybe!

 I’m Ready to Dive In!
 What Do I Do Next?

-When you need a storage solution, buy some flip boxes.
-Or, if you’re just going to mix everything, get the cardboard box.
+- When you need a storage solution, buy some flip boxes.
+Or, if you’re just going to mix everything, get the amazing universal storage box.